 Synchronous activities require different skills compared to asynchronous ones.
 The more silent learners will benefit from asynchronous discussions where they have time to reflect before answering.
 If you have a brainstorming session or an active discussion, consider giving silent learners the responsibility to summarise or analyse the session in a written report or as a presentation.

-Get everybody in the same boat; be sure that everybody knows the expectations, understands the instructions and can use the required tools, common context/issue.
-Through formative assessment change ways of teaching.
+- Get everybody in the same boat, making sure that everybody knows the expectations, understands the instructions and can use the required tools.

 - All learners should write some kind of reflective learning journal (eg blog) where they focus on their own learning process and practice reflection and silent learning skills.